Anthropology of Economy list of active members 2021

 Thematic interests: everyday economic practices, post-ANT and urban research, mobility, urban imagineering, Islam in urban space, representational work, ethnographic methodology, ethnographies of academic work, e-/valuation of academic practices.

-Thematic interests: value; money; credit & debt; peripatetic livelihoods; household economy; welfare state and social protection
+Thematic interests: value; money; credit & debt; nomadic & peripatetic livelihoods; household economy; welfare state and social protection; cash transfers and distribution

 FRANCZAK, Łukasz (Institute of Law and Business